ndethore/ndethore.github.io/_posts/2016-01-21-writing-memory-efficient-swift-code.md

 Let’s walk through each reference cycle scenarios and show an example of how to resolve it using the appropriate reference type.

+## How to break retain cycles

+>To help you follow along, a playground with the example classes is [available Github](https://github.com/ndethore/swift-memory-management).

 ### Scenario #1 - Both properties are allowed to be nil